Mickekofi/EyeTubeBot/Documentation_For_Dev/Documentation_for_dev.md

 ---

-This is the basic **Core (beta)** version (1.0.1), designed for developers who want to automate and modify the process of video and audio downloads from platforms such as YouTube, Instagram, Facebook, Twitter, LinkedIn, Snapchat, and Audiomack.
+This is the basic **Core (beta)** version (2.0.1), designed for developers who want to automate and modify the process of video and audio downloads from platforms such as YouTube, Instagram, Facebook, Twitter, LinkedIn, Snapchat, and Audiomack, Also Grab detailed collection of information from website and Social medial Content postings

 ## Highlights